Differentiating frictionally locked asperities from kinematically coupled zones: Discussion

 \section{Discussion}

-To estimate locked zone segments, termed asperities in fault mechanics, we have investigated a reduced-order model for estimating the locking in the universal sense of friction. \citet{wang2004coupling} developed a conceptual classification of kinematic coupling $\dot s_{\rm d}/V_{\rm pl}$ and mechanical couplings, which refer to stressing $\dot T$ and locking $\Psi$ in geodetic inversions thus far although \citet{wang2004coupling} discussed the frictional strength $\Phi$ as well.
-Coupling, stressing, and locking have different meanings that characterize the physical fault properties.
-Among these, \remove{the }plate locking is uniquely a friction-related indicator, and thus, its estimation necessarily assumes some frictional boundary condition.
-Previously, geodetic locking inversions have been attempted in the Amontons-Coulomb sense.
-This study has \remove{clarified}\add{elucidated} that pre-yield and post-yield are the most general definitions of locking and unlocking and that interseismic phases reduce many possibilities of friction laws to a single formula of the complementarity of slip and stressing rates, equivalent to the Amontons-Coulomb friction.
-Thus, we reassess the locking inversion using the Amontons-Coulomb friction as the method to invert the locking in the sense of the yield criterion, the most fundamental frictional property\remove{ of frictional states} on faults.
+To estimate locked-zone segments, termed asperities in fault mechanics, we have pursued a reduced-order model to describe the locking in the universal sense of friction. \citet{wang2004coupling} developed a conceptual classification of kinematic coupling $\dot s_{\rm d}/V_{\rm pl}$ and mechanical couplings, which refer to stressing $\dot T$ and locking $\Psi$ in geodetic inversions thus far although \citet{wang2004coupling} discussed the frictional strength $\Phi$ as well.
+Coupling, stressing, and locking have close but different concepts that characterize the physical properties of faults.
+Among them, plate locking is uniquely a friction-related indicator, and thus, its estimation necessarily assumes some frictional boundary condition.
+Previous geodetic locking inversions have formulated locking in the Amontons-Coulomb sense.
+This study has elucidated that pre-yield and post-yield are the most general definitions of locking and unlocking and that interseismic phases reduce many possibilities of friction laws to a single formula of the complementarity of slip and stressing rates, equivalent to the Amontons-Coulomb friction.
+Thus, we reassess the locking inversion using the Amontons-Coulomb friction as the method to infer the locking as the unified status of fault friction rooted in the yield criterion.

-This section is devoted to comparisons of our results to previous studies to validate and interpret our results.
-The focus of our comparison is on paleoseismicity and structures (\S\ref{subsec:vsTopography}) and slow earthquakes (\S\ref{subsec:vsSlowEQs}).
-We also discuss the limitations of locking inversions and our estimation method (\S\ref{subsec:limitations}).
+This section commits to the comparisons of our results to previous studies.
+The focus of this section is to validate the method, or more widely, the formula of locking, because the scope of this study is the exploration of the formula for locking inversion.
+A few unexpected findings, such as unlocking below the seismogenic depth and the along-strike locking gap, are also discussed to synthesize them with previous studies.
+Comparisons with paleoseismicity and structures appear in \S\ref{subsec:vsTopography}.
+That with slow earthquakes appears in \S\ref{subsec:vsSlowEQs}.
+The limitations of locking inversions and our estimation method are discussed last in \S\ref{subsec:limitations}.